daos-stack/daos/docs/admin/pool_operations.md

 discard pool data and trigger rebuild to sync data.
 While with "no_data_sync", reintegration only updates pool map to include rank.

-NB: with "no_data_sync" enabled, daos won't trigger rebuild to restore the pool data redundancy on the surviving storage engines if there are dead rank events.
+NB: with "no_data_sync" enabled, containers will be turned to read-only, daos won't trigger rebuild to restore the pool data redundancy on the surviving storage engines if there are dead rank events.

 ## Access Control Lists